LuanFlavio/LuanFlavio/README.md

-### Olá 👋
+### Hi 👋

-- 🔭 Atualmente trabalho com frontend.
+- 🔭 Currently I am working with frontend.
-- 🌱 Gosto muito de estudar técnologias no meio Web.
+- 🌱 I really like to study technologies in the Web scope.
-- 📫 Contate-me pelo email: luanflavio60@gmail.com
+- 📫 Contact me by email: luanflavio60@gmail.com

 ##